qdrant/landing_page/qdrant-landing/content/documentation/guides/capacity-planning.md

 ## Scaling disk space in Qdrant Cloud

-Clusters supporting vector search require substantial disk space.
+Clusters supporting vector search require substantial disk space compared to other search systems.
 If you're running low on disk space, you can use the UI at [cloud.qdrant.io](https://cloud.qdrant.io/) to **Scale Up** your cluster.

 <aside role="status">Note: If you increase disk space via the Qdrant UI, you cannot reduce it later.</aside>